Practical Puppy Training Instructors' Course (7-Days)

 - We provide you with a 20 minute one to one slot with Chirag.
 This session is confidential and you may use it to discuss anything you like from things you have learned during the workshop to questions regarding your own business or professional plans.
 Please have a think about thing you may like to discuss during your mentor session.

 - These sessions take place during the workshop day.
 Eg. Mornings before the start of the workshop, halfway through lunch time, at a break or at the end of the day.

 - You will be informed of your slot details on day one and you are welcome to switch slots with other attendees if required.

 - This is dependent on the venue.
 Please see specific course page for more information.

-- We do recommend wearing layers so you can take layers on and off as required.
+- We do recommend brining layers so you can take layers on and off as required.

 - You may wish to bring a cushion with you to place on chairs for your comfort.